vojtechruz/vojtechruzicka-blog/drafts/javafx/javafx-hello-world/index.md

 Scene primaryScene = new Scene(helloWorldLabel);
 ```

+You can see that `Scene` only accepts one child component.
+What if we want more?
+You need to use a layout then, which is a component, that can have multiple children and arranges them on the screen depending on the layout used.
+We'll cover layouts later in the series.

+TODO layouts link

 To make it slightly more visually appealing, lets center the label vertically on the screen.

 ```java